Stepping In My Stilettos

 I made the decision, and announced it on Social Media for accountability reasons-(I thought I needed it at the time.)
 The first few days were the hardest!
 After just 1 day of abstaining from news feeds and timelines, I realized that I had an addiction!
 I had to consciously force myself to stay away.
 I kept making excuses to scroll and I would literally have to catch myself mid-scroll.
 In the middle of cleaning I’d take a break and find myself commenting beneath a photo.
 Out of habit, while waiting (on anything) I’d find myself opening my Instagram or Facebook app and scrolling for a few seconds before I remembered what I was supposed to be doing.
 You see, I didn’t delete the apps or disable the notifications (on purpose.)
 I literally had to force myself to stay away from the apps, and to refrain from opening the notifications that popped up on my phone.
 I wanted to make sure I was practicing practical self control.
 So that once I’d reached the end of the 30 days, I wouldn’t fall back into the same patterns.
 But, when did this become an addiction?
 When did social media begin devouring my time?
 I used to almost despise it.
 When did it become something I had to force myself to stay away from?
 After a bit of self evaluation I found that this “addiction” was literally developed within the span of about 1 month.
 That’s right, just 30 days!
 It could have quite possibly been a shorter time frame, though I could easily pin it to becoming a very time consuming personal trend within a month.

 How do we so quickly and easily become addicted to the seductive world of social media.
 We unknowingly spend an alarming amount of time on our social media apps each day.
 We have an obsession with being figuratively “connected” to everyone while literally disconnecting ourselves from everyone and everything around us.
 We don’t converse with our friends outside of social media and wonder why face to face conversations are a strained effort.
 We see something beautiful and we immediately take to our phones to snap a photo and post it to our Instagram account so we can share the beauty we are witnessing; thereby missing the actual time to relish in the beauty of the moment ourselves.
 We have a wonderful epiphany and we immediately take to Facebook to share our thoughts with everyone we know; when perhaps, we haven’t even taken the time to fully discover its meaning, purpose or application for our own lives.
 We record moments to remember while subconsciously removing ourselves from actively participating in those exact moments.
 We post cute selfies, so people can tell us we are cute.
 We search for the perfect angles so users can like our photos and follow.
 We record our lives for acknowledgement and recognition.
 We post scriptures and clever sayings so people will know we are deeply spiritual.
 We spend so much time scrolling and posting and watching “life” that we somehow don’t have time to really live it!
-Time after time, second after second.
+Time after time, moment after moment.
 Seconds become minutes and minutes so quickly add up to hours.
-We fool ourselves with the assumptions that we are researching something, being inspired, or capturing a memory.
+We fool ourselves with ideas that we are researching something, being inspired, or capturing a memory.
 While in reality, there is an addiction.
 It is an obsessive desire that you will literally crave if you attempt to break away from it.
 We find pleasure in distracting ourselves from ourselves.

 Spending time alone, in quiet, with no social media scrolling.
-I begin to think, like all the time.
+I began to think, like all the time.
 Sometimes those thoughts revealed things in me that I didn’t know were there.
 Thoughts that I was subconsciously afraid to face.
 I read.
 I read a lot.
 I made action plans to build myself up spiritually, mentally, emotionally, physically, and financially.
 I was easily restless and that caused me to do things I wouldn’t have normally done.
 I was adventurous.
 I was focused on my priorities and able to build relationships with those that mattered to me.
 I was aware of myself and my feelings.
 I was able realize the MOST important things in life and recognize the things that were unnecessary.
 I found so much joy in such small things and I felt truly productive.

 Till next time, Take care that you are using your time wisely.
 It is a precious gift from God.
-Father, help me to value each minute you give me and use all my time wisely that it may bring You glory. -Love Lana
+Father, help me to value each minute you give me and use all my time wisely that it may bring You glory.

 Ephesians 5:15-17(KJV) 15 See then that ye walk circumspectly, not as fools, but as wise,16 Redeeming the time, because the days are evil.17 Wherefore be ye not unwise, but understanding what the will of the Lord is.